Shivar90/c-unit-tests/README.md

 # Installation

-Check has the following dependencies:
+C Unit Tests has the following dependencies:

 * [automake](https://www.gnu.org/software/automake/)-1.9.6 (1.11.3 on OS X if you are using /usr/bin/ar)
 * [autoconf](https://www.gnu.org/software/autoconf/)-2.59